2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 Created on conversion of Employee Stock Options Scheme , Preferential Warrants and Foreign currency convertible Bonds.
 It shall be utilised as per provisions of Companies Act 2013.

-18.1 (a) I n 2018, post the unprecedented shutdown and exits of major customers like Aircel, RCom, Tata Tele etc., the
+18.1 (a) In 2018, post the unprecedented shutdown and exits of major customers like Aircel, RCom, Tata Tele etc., the Company

-(b) The Hon'ble National Company Law Tribunal, Mumbai Bench (“NCLT”) vide its order dated November 18, 2022 (which was uploaded on its website on November 23, 2022) has dismissed petition filed by Canara Bank for initiation of Corporate Insolvency Resolution Process (“CIRP”) under Section 7 of the Insolvency & Bankruptcy Code, 2016 (“IBC”).
+(b) e National Company Law Tribunal, Mumbai Bench (“NCLT”) vide its order dated November 18, 2022 has dismissed petition filed by Canara Bank for initiation of Corporate Insolvency Resolution Process (“CIRP”) under Section 7 of the Insolvency & Bankruptcy Code, 2016 (“IBC”).
 The Hon'ble Tribunal held that the business of the Company is sustainable, it is a viable going concern under its current management and the overall financial health of the Company is not bad enough to be admitted under CIRP.
-Thus, in view of aforementioned, the petition is dismissed, against which Canara Bank has filed an appeal before National Company Law Appellate Tribunal, at Delhi (“NCLAT”).
-EARC who is the lead lender has also filed its intervention application in the said appeal, before NCLAT.
+Thus, in view of aforementioned, the petition is dismissed, against which Canara Bank filed an appeal before National Company Law Appellate Tribunal, at Delhi (“NCLAT”).
+The Hon'ble NCLAT, vide order dated October 25, 2024, has, while allowing the said appeal, set aside the order passed by the Hon'ble NCLT and remanded the case to the Hon'ble NCLT for fresh hearing of the original petition filed by Canara Bank, taking all relevant facts into account.
+Accordingly, matter is pending for final hearing before the Hon'ble NCLT, Mumbai Bench.

-(e) The Company received notices of recall of loans from EARC and IDBI Bank claiming alleged default of ' 382,261 Lakhs and ' 20,102 Lakhs respectively in terms of Master Restructuring Agreement dated December 31,2011 during financial year 2020-21.
+(e) The Company received notices of recall of loans from three of the lenders claiming alleged default of ' 382,261 Lakhs, ' 24,812 Lakhs and ' 20,102 Lakhs in terms of Master Restructuring Agreement dated December 31,2011 during financial year 2020-21.
 The Company has strongly refuted the claims and responded to said notices appropriately.
-Thus, in absence of directions from lenders as stated above, the Company continues to mention terms of repayment (Refer note No 18.3) and amount of Overdue (Refer note no. 18.4) as on March 31,2024 in terms of and in accordance with the payment schedule, terms and conditions of Strategic Debt Restructuring Scheme as approved by then lenders.
+Thus, in absence of directions from lenders as stated above, the Company continues to mention terms of repayment (Refer note No 18.3) and amount of Overdue (Refer note no. 18.4) as on March 31,2025 in terms of and in accordance with the payment schedule, terms and conditions of Strategic Debt Restructuring Scheme as approved by then lenders.

-(f) As per the arrangements with the Lenders, the Company is required to comply with certain covenants and noncompliance with these covenants may give rights to the lenders to demand Repayment of the loans.
-Considering alleged claims of lenders and to comply with the requirement of Ind AS -1 “Presentation of Financial Statement”, the Company has classified Non-Current borrowings as Current Financial liability as an abundant precaution, which was classified for the first time in the Balance Sheet as at March 31,2019 .
+(f) As per the arrangements with the Lenders, the Company is required to comply with certain covenants and non¬ compliance with these covenants may give rights to the lenders to demand Repayment of the loans.
+Considering the alleged claims of lenders and to comply with the requirement of Ind AS -1 “Presentation of Financial Statement”, the Company has, as an abundant precaution, classified Non-Current borrowings as Current borrowings.
+This classification was made for the first time in the Balance Sheet as at March 31,2019 .

 18.2 (a) (i) Specific Charge - Banks, Financial Institutions and Asset Reconstruction Trust of the erstwhile standalone

-Company and erstwhile CNIL continue to have specific charge on the assets or properties of respective companies as existed on the effective date of merger i.e December 22, 2017.
+Company and erstwhile CNIL continue to have specfic charge on the assets or properties of respective companies as existed on the effective date of merger i.e December 22, 2017.

-(ii) Personal guarantee of Mr. Manoj Tirodkar and sponsor support from Global Holding Corporation Private Limited (GHC) to Banks and Life Insurance Corporation of India (LIC).
+(ii) In Addition to the specific charge, Personal guarantee of Mr. Manoj Tirodkar and sponsor support from Global Holding Corporation Private Limited (GHC ) have been provided to Banks and Life Insurance Corporation of India (LIC).

 b.
 The Series B1 Bonds do not bear any interest.